fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 }
 ```

+> Idling Resources comes from Espresso.
+The idea is that anytime we want to interact with the UI via Espresso, it will await any Idling Resource beforehand.
+This is handy, since our Network component, (OkHttp) uses it's own thread pool, and we would like to have a way to await the responses.
-Idling Resources makes sure that Espresso awaits the Idling Resource before touching the UI components.
-Disposable is just a way to remove them from Espresso when we no longer need it.
+> Disposable is just a syntetic-sugar way to remove the OkHttpIdling resource from Espresso when we no longer need it.
+> Idling Resources also makes it easy for us, to coordinate coroutines with our network responses, since we can await the IdlingResource and advance the Coroutines afterwards.

 ##### Coroutine Test Setup
 We use a TestDispatcher and initialize our database with it as well.